What Impact Does the Fed’s Uncertainty Have on Gold?

 The coins haven’t been valued yet, but a team member suggested that any money from selling them will go towards footing the bill of the clean-up operation, which the divers are covering themselves.

-australia, china, federal reserve, gold, india, janet yellen, lawrence williams, lawrieongold, mineweb, UBS
+australia, china, Featured, federal reserve, gold, india, janet yellen, lawrence williams, lawrieongold, mineweb, UBS